Long double: History

-Long double constants are floating-point constants suffixed with "L" or "l" (lower-case L), e.g., 0.3333333333333333333333333333333333L or 3.1415926535897932384626433832795028L for quadruple precision.
+Long double constants are floating-point constants suffixed with "L" or "l" (lower-case L), e.g., 0.3333333333333333333333333333333333L or 3.1415926535897932384626433832795029L for quadruple precision.
 Without a suffix, the evaluation depends on FLT_EVAL_METHOD.

 Implementations

 On the x86 architecture, most C compilers implement long double as the 80-bit extended precision type supported by x86 hardware (generally stored as 12 or 16 bytes to maintain data structure alignment), as specified in the C99 / C11 standards (IEC 60559 floating-point arithmetic (Annex F)).
-An exception is Microsoft Visual C++ for x86, which makes long double a synonym for double.
+An exception is Microsoft Visual C++ for x86 (starting at 32-bit versions), which makes long double a synonym for double.
 The Intel C++ compiler on Microsoft Windows supports extended precision, but requires the /Qlong‑double switch for long double to correspond to the hardware's extended precision format.

 Compilers may also use long double for the IEEE 754 quadruple-precision binary floating-point format (binary128).
 This is the case on HP-UX, Solaris/SPARC, MIPS with the 64-bit or n32 ABI, 64-bit ARM (AArch64) (on operating systems using the standard AAPCS calling conventions, such as Linux), and z/OS with FLOAT(IEEE).
 Most implementations are in software, but some processors have hardware support.

 On some PowerPC systems, long double is implemented as a double-double arithmetic, where a long double value is regarded as the exact sum of two double-precision values, giving at least a 106-bit precision; with such a format, the long double type does not conform to the IEEE floating-point standard.
 Otherwise, long double is simply a synonym for double (double precision), e.g. on 32-bit ARM, 64-bit ARM (AArch64) (on Windows and macOS) and on 32-bit MIPS (old ABI, a.k.a. o32).

 With the GNU C Compiler, long double is 80-bit extended precision on x86 processors regardless of the physical storage used for the type (which can be either 96 or 128 bits), On some other architectures, long double can be double-double (e.g. on PowerPC) or 128-bit quadruple precision (e.g. on SPARC).
 As of gcc 4.3, a quadruple precision is also supported on x86, but as the nonstandard type __float128 rather than long double.